Port Checker

 Enter a hostname or IP and a port number → get instant open/closed status.

 The port checker tests whether a specific TCP port is open on a remote host.
-Enter a hostname or IP address and a port number to get an instant result — open, closed, or filtered — with response time and a short explanation of what it means.
+Enter a hostname or IP address, select one or more ports, and get an instant result — open, closed, or filtered — with response time, DNS resolution details, and a short explanation of what the status means.

 It is useful for system administrators and network engineers who need to quickly verify firewall rules, confirm service availability, or troubleshoot connectivity without installing additional tools.